oceanprotocol/docs/developers/uploader/README.md

 ### What's Uploader?

-The Uploader represents a cutting-edge solution designed to streamline the storage management process within a decentralized network.
+The Uploader represents a cutting-edge solution designed to streamline the upload process within a decentralized network.
 Built with efficiency and scalability in mind, Uploader leverages advanced technologies to provide secure, reliable, and cost-effective storage solutions to users.

 ### Architecture Overview